Submitty/submitty.github.io/_docs/sysadmin/semi_automated_install.md

     Note that "snake oil" certificates will probably not work.

-    Alternately, if you are setting a machine only for Submitty development, you can configure your system to use `http`.
+    Alternately, if you are setting up a machine only for Submitty development, you can configure your system to use `http`.
 We strongly advise against using http for a live production machine.